bezebee/MS4/README.md

 -  Everything - Option that returns a dropdown list with Items sorted in accordance to price, rating, category and just last option, everything
 - Pins - Option returning the main hero of this website, which are all Pins.
 Upon clicking on this option the user will be able to choose from Animals, Things, People, Plants and finally, just head to all Pins.
 - Randoms - By clicking on this the user will be faced with three choices, Keychains, Stickers and Stationery
 - Special Offers - this dropdown list contains two positions which are visible to the non logged users, which are New and Sale items, as well as the position which is only available if user is logged in.
-This is Your Designs, weher user may be able to check out the Design they uploaded, as well as order them
+This is Order Your Own, where user can order designs they have uploaded, going by sku of the Design uploaded
 To the right corner in the PC view there are two CTA buttons: My Account and a Basket.
 - My Account:
 For the registered and while logged in user that is not a superuser, they will be able to add Custom Drawing/Design, Check out their Profile, which contains history of purchases.
 By clicking on this option, the logged in user will be able to log out from their session
-For the regisered and logged in as a superuser, the user will be able to do all of the above plus Manage the main products of the ecommerce.
-This will include adding, editing and deleting the products."
+For the regisered and logged in as a superuser, the user will be able to do all of the above plus Manage the main products of the ecommerce and see all of the uploaded Designs by registered users.
 - Basket
 This option is available to both logged in and not logged in users.
 The difference is, only logged in user will be able to successfully check out with the items, as this option is for the time being only made available to the logged in user.
 <br><br>